-- Provide opportunities for the PST to take increased teaching responsibility (minimum of 0.4 of a full time load) including planning and teaching lessons and the day-to-day running of the class - Continue to support the planning and development of lessons and a unit of work; help to interpret observations, share knowledge, guestion PST's intentions and discuss ideas - Encourage the PST's involvement in all aspects of the school life when appropriate (e.g. staff/ level meetings, yard duty etc.) - Discuss and encourage participation in assessment and moderation processes - Provide prompts to encourage reflective practice - Provide constructive feedback on all aspects of teaching and set goals for the remaining two weeks - Schedule a meeting with the PST to complete and submit the Interim Progress Report at the end of 10 days of placement - If PST is making UNSATISFACTORY progress please contact the PST's eLA immediately - Provide opportunities for the PST to take increased teaching responsibility (a minimum 0.6 of a full time load) including planning and teaching lessons and the day-to-day running of the class - Provide ongoing feedback on lesson/unit plans and effectiveness of teaching - Encourage PST to become fully involved in all aspects of the school life, including extra curricula activities, professional development etc. - Continue to provide constructive feedback on all aspects of teaching and encourage reflective practice - Provide constructive feedback on all aspects of teaching and set goals for future development. - Complete the Final Report on the last day.
-A copy is to be made for the setting, the Preservice Teacher and one to be sent to the PST's eLA. - Schedule any missed days eLearning Advisor (eLA)
+- Provide opportunities for the PST to take increased teaching responsibility for a minimum of approximately 15-18 teaching hours including planning and teaching lessons and the day-to-day running of the class - Provide ongoing feedback on lesson/unit plans and effectiveness of teaching - Encourage PST to become fully involved in all aspects of the school life, including extra curricula activities, professional development etc. - Continue to provide constructive feedback on all aspects of teaching and encourage reflective practice - Provide constructive feedback on all aspects of teaching and set goals for future development. - Complete the Final Report on the last day.
+A copy is to be made for the setting, the Preservice Teacher and one to be sent to the PST's OLA. - Schedule any missed days